Call for Proposals

 Conference Policies

 Conference Registration is Required.
-If your submission is accepted, all listed presenters and copresenters, including those later designated as chairs, are required to register and pay the published conference fees by the deadline noted in the acceptance email.
-Non-registrants will be dropped from the program and we will move to the waitlist for presenters.
-Accepted submissions will not be scheduled until registration is complete.
+If your proposal is accepted, all listed presenters and copresenters, including those designated as chairs, are required to register and pay the published conference fees by the deadline noted in the acceptance email.
+Non-registrants will be dropped from the program.
+Accepted proposals will not be scheduled until registration is complete.
 Registration rates vary according to student status, member status, and time of registration.
-IMPORTANT: The ILA does not pay honoraria, reimburse expenses (e.g., travel, lodging, copying, poster production, etc.), or waive or discount conference registration fees for presenters or chairs.
+IMPORTANT: The ILA does not pay honoraria, reimburse expenses (e.g., travel, lodging, copying, poster production, etc.), or waive or discount conference registration fees.

 Consent of Presenters.
 All participants listed in a proposal must give their consent to be part of the proposal prior to submission.
 It is the responsibility of the submitter to adhere to this rule for all individuals listed in the proposal.
 It is also the responsibility of the submitter to make sure participants are aware of the conference registration requirement (see above) prior to submitting.